 And here we come to another point.
 Because the design process has a focus on the user (and thus user research) from the start, there is an early understanding of the user and his needs.

-This often provides surprising insights for new market segments, or solutions that can be applied for multiple segments.
+This often provides surprising insights for new market segments or solutions that can be applied to multiple segments.

 Loyalty and customer engagement